 - For gaming or high-bandwidth streaming, a modern VPN with WireGuard or a fast, well-optimized server network will typically outperform the built-in Windows VPN in real-world tests.

 If you’re after streaming or gaming with Windows 11, you’ll often see a better experience using a dedicated VPN service rather than relying on the built-in client, thanks to optimized servers, faster protocols, and streaming-friendly configurations.
-Expressvpn for edge devices and edge computing: best practices, setup, performance, and security
+Is mullvad the best vpn 2026

 Third-party VPNs: a quick comparison and why you’d might switch